Welcome to WSFS

 - News contains items of current interest and postings of new career positions in folklore

 - Contact Us provides email and surface mail addresses

 2015 Annual Meeting to be held at UCLA

 The 74th Annual Meeting of the Western States Folklore Society will be held April 17-18, 2015 at UCLA.
-Further information will be posted here and on the Meetings page for further information including lodging and reservation information.
+Visit the Meetings page for further information including lodging and reservation information.

 Latest issue of Western Folklore

-Volume 72, Number 3/4, the most recent issue of Western Folklore, was mailed on October 30, 2014.
+Volume 73, Number 2/3, the most recent issue of Western Folklore, was mailed on October 30, 2014.
 The special issue focuses on the work of the late Alan Dundes.
 Visit the Publications page for more information.

 Three students awarded travel stipends at 2014 Annual Meeting

 The WSFS awards three student travel stipends of $100 each to students coming to the conference to deliver a paper.
 For full information and a photograph, visit the Stipend page.